mbrasilce/wordpress-update-wp_options/README.md

 # wordpress-update-wp_options
-Update all url to a news wordpress instalation
+Update all url to a new wordpress instalation